tibel/docfx-demo/README.md

-# docfx-demo
+# DocFX demo
-DocFX MSBuild project demo
+Demo to show how to use DocFX with a MSBuild project